openstack/swift/doc/source/deployment_guide.rst

 ============  ===================================  ========================
 Option        Default                              Description
 ------------  -----------------------------------  ------------------------
-use                                                paste.deploy entrypoint
+use                                                paste.deploy entry point
                                                    to use for auth.
 To
-                                                   use the swift def auth,
+                                                   use the swift dev auth,
                                                    set to:
                                                    `egg:swift#auth`
 ip            127.0.0.1                            IP address of auth